 Check out our in-depth article on the Pros and Cons of Bamboo Seeds.

 Unlike most grasses, bamboo does not flower on a regular annual basis.
 Some bamboos have a flowering period of more than 100 years.
 And others flower very unpredictably.
 And because of the other easier ways of propagating, most gardeners won’t bother with the seeds.
 But if you do have a bamboo plant flower and go to seed, you should definitely gather and save the seeds.
 They can be quite valuable.
-And it’s a better way of sharing bamboo with long-distance friends.
+And it’s an easier way of sharing bamboo with long-distance friends.
+(Be aware that it’s also common for bamboo to flower without producing any seeds.)

 Sprouting bamboo seeds is a lot like sprouting any other kind of seed.
 There are various planting mediums that work especially well for keeping the seeds moist without getting soggy.
 Coconut fiber is popular.
 Most nurseries will carry a range of options, including germination trays and such.

 Unlike cuttings, or clones, which are genetically identical to their mother plant, seedlings will express some genetic variation.
 The same way siblings differ from one another and from their parents, seedlings will each be unique.
-The differences could be negligible, but you might end up with something unusual or even a brand-new cultivar if you’re really lucky.
+The differences could be negligible, but you might end up with something unusual or even a brand-new cultivar if you’re lucky.
+If you’re growing on a larger scale, this kind of diversity (phenotypic variation) can make it hard to provide the optimal conditions for every plant.

 HOW TO PLANT BAMBOO SEEDLING WITH THE RIGHT MEASUREMENT //BAMBOO FARMING IN KENYA